Field Of Study:

 Molecular Cell Biology

 Nearly every aspect of cell function depends upon the delivery of cellular products to their proper intracellular locations.
 Membrane-bound organelles receive their proteins, lipids and other constituents through inter-organelle exchanges mediated by ~50 nanometer spherical transport vesicles that bud from the donor compartment and are properly targeted to, and fuse with, the acceptor compartment.
 Transport vesicles contain special membrane proteins, called SNAREs, that are hypothesized to allow vesicles to dock and fuse at the appropriate acceptor membrane.
-Other proteins such as rabs, SM proteins and membrane tethers work with and regulate SNAREs to ensure accurate vesicle delivery and fusion.
+Other proteins such as vesicle coats, rabs, SM proteins and membrane tethers work with and regulate SNAREs to ensure accurate vesicle delivery and fusion.
 It is hard to imagine proteins more central to the organization and differentiation of intracellular membranes.
+Furthermore, many diseases result from defects in trafficking processes.

-Dr. Hay's laboratory is trying to understand the molecular mechanism of action, regulation, and protein interactions of these vesicle trafficking proteins, using mammalian endoplasmic reticulum (ER)-to-Golgi and specialized neuronal membrane trafficking events as model systems.
+Dr. Hay's laboratory is trying to understand the molecular mechanism of action, regulation, and protein interactions of these vesicle trafficking proteins, using mammalian endoplasmic reticulum (ER)-to-Golgi trafficking as a model system.
 A wide variety of techniques are employed in this laboratory, including in vitro reconstitutions of transport processes in permeabilized cells, microscopy, and in vitro biochemistry.

 PLEASE VISIT THE HAY LAB WEBSITE FOR MORE INFORMATION http://www.cas.umt.edu/dbs/labs/hay/